InterContinental Beijing Beichen

-Rent a hotel car or take a taxi which takes you 15 minutes to the Lama Temple at the northeast corner of the Beijing city.
-The travelers will find an elegant and ancient temple known as the Yonghe Lamaery, which is the largest and most perfectly preserved lamasery in present day China.
+Rent a hotel car or take a taxi to the Lama Temple at the northeast corner of the Beijing city (about 9km from the hotel).
+The travelers will find an elegant and ancient temple known as the Yonghe Lamaery, which is perfectly preserved lamasery in present day China.
 Then, you may enjoy a very cool shopping at one of the Beijing’s charming shopping area Sanlitun Village with hip outdoor mall-type shopping experience and ultra-cool shops such as Beijing’s Adidas and Apple flagship stores.

 A classic nightlife with the world famous acrobatic show, it is not to be missed entertainment in the evening.
 You can enjoy gravity-defying contortionism, juggling, unicycling, chair-stacking, and plate-spinning acts and more.
 Afterwards to discover the culinary secrets in carving the duck at Beijing’s most famous duck restaurant located in the ancient granary.
 Another tradition that influenced Beijing cuisine (as well as influenced by the latter itself) is the Chinese imperial cuisine that originated from the Emperor's Kitchen.